Donna L. Moody: Repatriation and Site Protection Coordinator

 Since the Abenaki Nation is only federally recognized in Canada, Moody had to manage several additional steps to facilitate a number of NAGPRA (Native American Graves Protection and Repatriation Act)-mandated repatriations to the Abenaki Nation.
 In three of the more recent repatriations, the NAGPRA Review Committee also requested that the Abenaki Nation receive letters of support to repatriate from the Wampanoag Confederation and Wabanaki tribes of Maine.
 Then she worked to create a broad coalition of Abenaki groups.
 This directly led to the New Hampshire Division of Historic Resources' repatriation of the three lost individuals' remains to the Abenaki Nation in 2002, along with the remains of 14 other individuals from other sites across New England.

 This process led to the repatriation of numerous Abenaki burials, grave goods, and sacred items from several museums, universities, state, and federal agencies including the University of New Hampshire, Franklin Pierce University, Harvard University, Dartmouth College, the University of Vermont, the NHDHR, the Vermont Division for Historic Preservation, and the United States Natural Resource Conservation Service.
 It also has made it possible to rebury and protect Abenaki remains and burial grounds, as well as numerous sacred places in the Abenaki homeland.
 In addition, Dr. Moody and the Abenaki Nation coalition partners including Dr. David Stewart Smith have facilitated the repatriation of several sets of Indigenous remains, numerous grave goods, and thousands of sacred items to several other Native Nations and Confederacies including the Penobscot Nation, the Seneca Nation, the Haudenausaunee, and the Chickasaw Nation of Oklahoma.
 Dr Moody and the Abenaki Nation coalition have also facilitated the reburial of several non-Native sets of remains and associated grave goods in Bradford and Etna, New Hampshire.

 Winter Center for Indigenous Traditions

-Moody founded the WCIT (Winter Center for Indigenous Traditions) with her husband John Moody in 1997, and is currently the director.
+Moody founded the Winter Center for Indigenous Traditions (WCIT) with her husband John Moody in 1997.
 The WCIT is based in the Upper Valley region of Vermont and New Hampshire, and is a service non-profit created for the purpose of strengthening and sustaining Native communities.
 The WCIT Archives, Library, and Research Center works to forward the ethical accessibility of indigenous people's documents, records, oral histories, and videos.
 These archives are used as a public educational resource and for the purposes of site protection and repatriation, historical studies, educational and indigenous language survival, and informational programs for the public.